The Advantages of Recording with Proximity

 With the exception of a few specialty microphones, directional microphones are more sensitive to bass when placed closer to the sound source.
 Some recording engineers dislike this, but the proximity effect adds a rich, full sound the recording that can be changed later if needed.
 You can easily attenuate low-end using an equalizer (EQ) in a mixer, DAW, or video editing application.
 It’s better to record up close with a full, bass-heavy sound rather risk recording an overly thin sound with less ability to correct it in postproduction.

 When to Avoid Isolation

-Microphones don’t always sound best within five inches from the sound source, and there are times when moving it further away improves the overall sound quality.
+Microphones don’t always sound best within eight inches of the sound source, and there are times when moving it further away improves the overall sound quality.
 We only recommend recording at a distance when recording in a controlled, studio environment, or when recording an instrument with a large reverberant surface area.
-When it comes to music recording, instruments like pianos, guitars, and even violins have large surface areas that resonate and shape the tone of the instrument.
-Place a microphone too close to a guitar, for example, and you’ll end up with a very localized sound of the instrument.
-A guitar sound hole might sound boomy up close, but further away sounds balanced with the sound of attack of the strings and resonance from the guitar body.
+When it comes to music recording, instruments like pianos, guitars, and even violins have large surface areas that resonate and contribute to the sound of the instrument.
+Place a microphone too close to a guitar, for example, and you’ll end up with an unrealistic, localized sound of the instrument.
+A guitar sound hole might sound boomy up close, but 3′ (1m) away might sound more balanced with the sound of attack of the strings and resonance from the guitar body.
 Unlike most home or project studios, professional studios and sound stages are typically built with heavy, acoustical insulation to isolate it outside noises.
 Likewise, most studios walls are lined with acoustical absorption material, like fiberglass panels, that minimize or contour room reverberation.
-It’s perfectly acceptable to record from a large distance in such an environment.
+It can be advantageous to record from a distance in true studio environments.

 Photo credit: Eryk Thompson